ashwin21rao/Brick-Smasher/README.md

     - 0.5% chance to spawn (spawns as bombs in boss level)
 13. SK: Skip Level (automatically go to next level)
     - 0.5% chance to spawn

+#### Time Attack

+- After a certain amount of time is spent playing each level, all bricks will start falling down each time the ball hits the paddle.
+If the bricks reach the paddle, the game is over (all lives are lost).